 Often used as a table plant, the Dracaena Marginata is an impressive houseplant with one or more trunks that sport stiff leaves in green and yellow, trimmed in pink or dark red.
 For an even more rugged and tropical feel to your home let it grow into a splendid tree.

-Dimensions: our dracaena marginata is available in one size – 110cm.
+Dimensions: our dracaena marginata is available in 2 sizes: medium and large

 Dracaena Marginata: Plant Guide